sladeh/Furry-Downloader/README.md

 This project is still very young and contains a lot of bugs, if you find any please report them.
 To see a list of known bugs check the Known Bugs section.
 To learn how to set it up check out the How to use it section.

-The downloaders are seperate scripts with their own versions and branches since they work seperately.
-You can (read: have to) run each script on their own and do their own thing.

 ##What it should do
 Give people a node-webkit desktop like application where they can crawl (or use the API if it exists) and download their favourite images from furry gallery websites.